 Prior to her work in the Illinois Government, Z served as a federal criminal prosecutor with the United States Attorney’s Office (1987–2003), where she held various management positions, including Chief of the General Crimes Section.
 As Chief, she was responsible for the supervision of Section Deputies and Line Assistant US Attorneys, and she reviewed and approved hundreds of federal prosecutions and participated in strategy sessions related to federal indictments and federal criminal trials.
 Before joining the US Attorney’s Office, she served in the Office of the Corporation Counsel for the City of Chicago (1983–1987).

-Z has been highly praised in numerous publications for her anticorruption litigation expertise, and was most recently ranked by Chambers USA.
+Z has been highly praised in numerous publications for her anticorruption litigation expertise, and was most recently ranked by Chambers USA 2013 and shortlisted in Chambers' 2014 Women in Law Awards for Gender Diversity: Private Practice Lawyer of the Year.
 In 2012, Chambers USA quoted a client as saying, “‘Z is the lawyer we would call in our most significant internal investigations.’”

-According to Legal 500 US, Z has an “impeccable reputation among clients,” and was named to Illinois Super Lawyers (2009–2012), Expert Guides - White Collar Crime Lawyers (2012) and The Best Lawyers in America (2009–2013).
-She is a frequent lecturer on issues related to federal criminal law, anti-corruption, ethics and compliance policies, and trial advocacy.
+According to Legal 500 US, Z has an “impeccable reputation among clients,” and was named to Illinois Super Lawyers (2009–2013), Expert Guides - White Collar Crime Lawyers (2012) and The Best Lawyers in America (2009–2013).
+She is a frequent lecturer on issues related to federal criminal law, anti-corruption, ethics and compliance policies and trial advocacy.

 - Developed crisis management plan for Fortune 200 company.